hillaryychan/COMP3231/Tutorials/tutorial08.md

 The lower bits of a virtual address is not translated and passed through the MMU to form a physical address

+Most page sizes are of 4KB (2^12).
+We can just take the first how ever many digits and that will give the **page number**.
+It we had something other than the power of 2, we would need to complex calculations to find the page number.
+The last set of digits will represent the **offset**

 **10.** What is a TLB?
 What is its function?

 TLB is the translation look-aside buffer.
 It is an associative **cache** of page table entries to speed up the translation of virtual addresses to physical addresses

 **11.** Describe a two-level page table and how it is used to translate a virtual address into a physical address.

+Uses the first 10 bits to index the first level table, and second 10 bits to index the second array which stores the page table entry.

 **12.** Given a two-level page table (in physical memory), what is the average number of physical memory accesses per virtual memory access in the case where the TLB has a 100% miss ratio, and the case of a 95% hit ratio